Visitor Attractions

 One of the busiest fishing ports in the UK, Brixham in South Devon – with its colourful houses surrounding the Harbour – has lots for all the family.
 Don’t miss the pirate ship museum, an outside seawater lido, and the breathtaking views from the old fort at Berry Head.

-Brixham is also a great base for walkers – explore the South West Coast path along cliff tops to a variety of local beaches or take a stroll along the half-mile long breakwater, visit the lighthouse and take a dip on the beach.
+Brixham is also a great base for walkers – explore the South West Coast path along cliff tops to a variety of local beaches, or take a stroll along the half-mile long breakwater, visit the lighthouse and take a dip on the beach.

-National Maritime Aquarium
+National Marine Aquarium

-Plymouth’s Aquarium is the UK’s largest and all day tickets come with a free 12 month pass – so once you’ve visited, you can return and immerse yourself in an underwater world as much as you like throughout the year.
+Plymouth’s Aquarium is the UK’s largest, and all-day tickets come with a free 12-month pass – so once you’ve visited, you can return and immerse yourself in an underwater world as much as you like throughout the year.

 Travel from Plymouth to the coral reefs of the Great Barrier Reef and meet sharks, turtles, jellyfish, octopuses and stingrays – with over 4,000 animals to meet, you can guarantee you’ll see something new every visit.